TheatreMidwest

 Picture

-Technical Consultant: Kate Kanne
+Kate Kanne

 SCENIC DESIGN – Atlas of Mud (TheatreMidwest) Young Frankenstein, Last Five Years, The Hobbit, HMS Pinafore, Illusions, Rumors, (Anon)ymous, Les Liaisons Dangereuse.
+OTHER TECHNICAL: TheatreMidwest: The Gull, A Tragicomedy for One, After Chekhov; The Gun Show.

 COMPANIES/VENUES: TheatreMidwest, Colorado Shakespeare Festival, Prairie Repertory Theatre (SD), Highland Theatre (MN), George Daly Theatre (IA) BUSINESS: Central College - Theatrical Design Faculty Member; USITT Northern Boundaries-Board Member.